AI4LIFE-GROUP/DiET/README.md

-# Verifiable Feature Attributions: A Bridge between Post Hoc Explainability and Inherent Interpretability
+# Discriminative Feature Attributions: A Bridge between Post Hoc Explainability and Inherent Interpretability
 The script for the full pipeline is at script.sh